-- (1) We note that analysis by the method of joints would necessitate working with eight joints in order to calculate the three forces in question.
-Thus, the method of sections offers a considerable advantage in this case. - 2 We could have started with moments about C or P just as well. - ve determined CLation in either the x- or y-direction.
+- We note that analysis by the method of joints would necessitate working with eight joints in order to calculate the three forces in question.
+Thus, the method of sections offers a considerable advantage in this case. - We could have started with moments about C or P just as well.

+3 We could also have determined CL by a force summation in either the x- or y-direction.